princeton-nlp/SWE-agent/docs/usage/inspector.md

     * We provide a web interface for visualizing [`.traj` files](trajectories.md) from the `trajectories` folder more easily.
     * Please complete the [hello world](hello_world.md) tutorial before proceeding.

+!!! tip "New inspector"
+    We now also have a new command line trajectory viewer!

+    Try it out with `sweagent inspect` or `sweagent i`.

 You should see a folder called `trajectories` in your working directory.
 Let's go to one of the *experiment directories*:

 ```bash